mzhukov1973/gogs-creeping-madness-injector/README.md

 ```html
         <script src='/js/long_hours.js'></script>
 ```
- - And if you haven't and these files do not yet exist, than create and fill them like this:
+ - And if you haven't and these files do not yet exist, then create and fill them like this:

 ```console
         cd <gogs_home_dir>